 This example illustrates how to configure and playback video on demand (VOD) content.
-It includes sample players for Apple iOS devices, Adobe Flash, and Microsoft Silverlight and source code for an OSMF-based Flash Player and Microsoft Silverlight 3 or greater.
+It includes sample players for Apple iOS devices, Adobe Flash, Microsoft Silverlight, and DASH clients and source code for an OSMF-based Flash Player and Microsoft Silverlight 3 or later.
 It uses the default stream type.